Sarah Leah Whitson: Early career

 After completing law school, Whitson worked for Goldman Sachs, the investment banking firm, and the law firm of Cleary, Gottlieb, Steen & Hamilton.

 At the same time, according to the New Republic, she "pursued activism on the side, volunteering for, among other groups, the American-Arab Anti-Discrimination Committee (where she was co-organizer of a delegation in 2002 that lobbied Kofi Annan to press ahead with a United Nations investigation of Israel's Jenin operation) and MADRE (a women's rights group, with which she traveled to Lebanon on a solidarity mission in 1996 after an Israeli bombing campaign)."
 She served two terms on the board of directors of the New York chapter of the American-Arab Anti-Discrimination Committee, in 2001 and 2002.

 Prior to working for HRW, she also served as general counsel to the Center for Economic and Social Rights, and traveled on human-rights missions to Iraq for that organization.
 In addition, she was a volunteer member of the Lawyer's Committee for Human Rights and the Armenian Bar Association, of which she remains a member.
 Moreover, Whitson was engaged in human-rights work for the Harvard Study Team and International Study Team missions examining the impact of war and sanctions on the Iraqi civilian population.
 She also participated in the International Human Rights Law Group's election-monitoring mission in Kurdish-controlled Northern Iraq.

 Human Rights Watch

-Whitson served as the director of the Middle East and North Africa (MENA) division of Human Rights Watch (HRW) from 2004 to 2020, going on to become Executive Director of Democracy for the Arab World Now (DAWN).
-She has published articles on the Middle East in international and regional publications and has led dozens of advocacy missions throughout the region and has overseen numerous research missions and reports on human rights conditions there.
+Whitson served as the director of the Middle East and North Africa (MENA) division of Human Rights Watch (HRW) from 2004 to 2020, publishing articles on the Middle East in international and regional publications and has leading dozens of advocacy missions throughout the region and has overseen numerous research missions and reports on human rights conditions there.

+Democracy for the Arab World Now (DAWN)

+In 2020 Whitson launched Democracy for the Arab World Now (DAWN) in the wake of the murder of DAWN founder Jamal Khashoggi, and served as founding executive director until 2026.
+At DAWN, Whitson developed litigation and advocacy strategies targeting policies of the United States and corporations, initiated projects on arms sales, sanctions, foreign influence, and transnational repression, pursued accountability for Khashoggi's murder, and established DAWN as a leading advocacy group for democracy, human rights, and justice in the Middle East and North Africa.
+She left DAWN in 2026, stating she had full confidence in her successor Omar Shakir.

+Continuing advocacy and analysis

+Whitson is co-author, with Michael Schaeffer Omer-Man of From Apartheid to Democracy: A Blueprint for Peace in Israel-Palestine, published in 2025 by the University of California Press, and after leaving DAWN continued to engage in advocacy and analysis with a March 2026 article published by the Quincy Institute for Responsible Statecraft on Israel's actions in the 2026 Iran War.